a-thayo/mike-support/README.md

 * plotting of difference between multiple scenarios & baseline case
 * grouping point series with random # of items per group
 * [SOON] updating .frv templates in batch
-* [SOON] tidal analysis & prediction in batch (need to figure out how the pfs file works)
+* tidal prediction in batch (need to figure out how the pfs file works)